-The stones help with pulling the juices out of the vegetables.
+Those stones help with drawing the juices out of the vegetables.
 So they do the hard job for us.

-Next, comes the ginger juice and we mix everything to get the mixture ready for our beautiful fermenting crocks.
+Next, comes the fresh ginger juice, and then we mix everything to get it ready for our beautiful fermenting crocks.

 After about 2-3 months, our Winterkraut goes into retail glass jars: